 A predisposition to Alzheimer’s cannot be changed, but a number of influencing factors are now known that can be actively improved.
 Most of them concern lifestyle.
 According to a study from the USA, around a third of cases can be attributed to just three such risk factors.
 This underlines how important a healthy lifestyle is to prevent dementia.

 Eight variable factors increase the risk of dementia: physical inactivity, smoking, depression, low educational attainment, diabetes mellitus, middle-aged obesity, middle-aged hypertension, and hearing loss.
 A survey of nearly 400,000 people in the United States shows that obesity (17.7%), lack of exercise (11.8%) and low educational attainment (11.7%) are responsible for more than a third of dementia cases.
-If these three factors were reduced by 25 percent, around a fifth of dementia cases could be avoided, the researchers write in the journal “Journal of Alzheimer’s disease”.
+If these three factors were reduced by 25 percent, around a fifth of dementia cases might be avoided, the researchers write in the journal “Journal of Alzheimer’s disease”.

 Experts like Prof. Dr. Hans-Christoph Diener, spokesman for the German Society for Neurology, sees great potential for preventive measures here: “We know what harmful effects an unhealthy lifestyle has on the cardiovascular system and the risk of cancer – but that it also affects the health of our affecting the brain so dramatically is not yet generally known, even in Germany.”